raoconnor/raoconnor.github.io/_posts/2022-12-12-vexpert-maxtang-home-lab.md

 ## vExpert Maxtang Home Lab

-Many of the vExpert received a Maxtang nuc at VMware Explore, here is my experience in setting up the Maxtang
+Many in the vExpert community received a Maxtang nuc at VMware Explore, here is my experience in setting up the Maxtang

 ### 1. Get the right SSD